Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 ## Setting Up the Templates

-This section provides instructions for setting up each of the three templates used in our paper.
+This section provides instructions for setting up each of the three templates used in the original paper.
 Before running The AI Scientist experiments, please ensure you have completed the setup steps for the templates you are interested in.

 ### NanoGPT Template